zhangkaizhao/repos/README.md

 ### Prepare your metadata file

-See `repos.sample.toml` for sample.
+See `Repos.sample.toml` for sample.

 ### Add a new repo

-1. Put new repo metadata to `repos.toml`
+1. Put new repo metadata to `Repos.toml`
 2. Run `repos sync {repo_url}`

 ### Update an existed repo